(END of the COLD WAR and the SOVIET UNION – continued)

 Sakharov and his allies were a minority at the Congress.
 One delegate who spoke against him was a veteran who had lost his legs in Afghanistan.
 The delegate spoke of problems veterans were having, and referring to words Sakharov had spoken recently during a visit to Canada, he described Sakharov as having committed slander.
 Sakharov had described the Soviet Union as waging a cruel and horrible war in Afghanistan and had called for a negotiated settlement of the war.
 The veteran ended his criticism of Sakharov by saying there were three matters that "we must all fight to protect."
 These were, "state power, our motherland, and Communism."
 This appeal to patriotism brought the delegates to their feet, and applause rocked the hall.

 A biologist complained that 20 percent of the population lived in areas that were ecological disasters and that another 35 to 40 percent lived under unsatisfactory ecological conditions.
-He spoke of the infant mortality rate in the Soviet Union being higher than in many African countries, of the average life span in the Soviet Union being four to eight years less than it was in developed nations.
+He spoke of the infant mortality rate in the Soviet Union being higher than in many African countries, of the average lifespan in the Soviet Union being four to eight years less than it was in developed nations.
 And he spoke of one-fifth of the sausages and 42 percent of children's dairy products produced in the Soviet Union in 1987 containing a dangerous amount of chemicals.

-By now Gorbachev had withdrawn troops from Afghanistan.
-By the end of 1989 each of the Soviet republics had acquired its own parliament, with its own president.
-But tensions in the Soviet Union had increased.
 The declining economy was producing strikes by labor – something that would not have been tried under Stalin.
 There were episodes of ethnic violence, with people in some of the Soviet republics blaming their misery on the Russians.
 In Latvia, Lithuania and Estonia a move toward independence was underway.
 All those years of Russian control had failed to erase a desire for self-rule among these peoples.
 And by now, Soviet hegemony was evaporating in Eastern Europe.